Best Coffee Maker With Grinder 2019 (Buying Guide + Top Picks)

 - The overall size of the machine, and how much space it will take up.

-- The type of water filter it uses (if at all).
+- The type of water filter - replaceable or permanent filter - it uses (if any).

 - The amount of time it takes to brew.

-- The amount of noise it makes when brewing or grinding.
+- How loud it is when brewing or grinding.

 - How many programmable features it offers.

-- If it has an automatic shutoff safety feature.
+- Whether it has an automatic shutoff safety feature.

 - How many available settings it offers for coffee strength.